jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 solid platform on which to launch a sprint effort.
 Aside from the off-road benefits of the shallow bottom-bracket drop, that also ends up benefiting the on-road riding.
-The low BB on the Diverge always made me a bit nervous about pedaling through corners if I was riding on 25mm tires, but the Trail Donkey handled this situation just fine.
+The low BB on the Diverge always made me a bit nervous about pedaling through corners if I was riding on 25mm tires, but the Traildonkey handled this situation just fine.
 Again, I probably wouldn't take this bike to race a 100-mile road race stage, but I think it would make a fairly good partner in the local crit series.